SamOrozco/java_datastore/parser/Readme.md

 While parsing each row the column data is all grouped together by their unique **values**.
 A column value-file is a file with the file-name of the hashed value with the contents of new-line separated rowKeys.
-This makes looking for rows with a certain value an O(1) operation.
+This makes looking for rows with a certain column value an O(1) operation.

 This file structure allows for a persistent storage system that can be quickly queried.